Close your eyes and picture someone who had an incredible influence on your life.

 My pulse quickened, but not in a good way.
 In a traumatic fight or flight way.

 Julie fixed pancakes for said boy.
 If she. . .

 I’m pretty sure the words began to blur together.
-Fixing pancakes meant breakfast which meant real camping overnight with a boy who looked as if he could eat several dozen pancakes and still have room for a pound of bacon.
+Fixing pancakes meant breakfast which meant real camping overnight with said boy..

 No!
 No!
 No!
 I was doomed.
 This story problem page was coming on page 162.
 We were on page 50.
 WHY did I look ahead?